knguyen88/coderticket/README.md

 The following **required** functionality is complete:

-* [ ] 10 model tests, 2 route tests, 2 controller tests, 2 view tests.
+* [x] 10 model tests, 2 route tests, 2 controller tests, 2 view tests.

 #### Events

 * [x] Users can see a list of upcoming events.
-Past events should not be shown. **HINT**: Good candidate for a test.
+Past events should not be shown.
 * [x] Users can search for events from the homepage.
 * [x] Users can click on an event to see details about the event.
 * [x] Users can click on "Book Now" to go to a page to purchase tickets.